SAP-samples/cloud-extension-ecc-business-process/mission/enable-eventing/README.md

     ![create RFC Destination23](./images/createRFCDestination23.png)

 15. Click on 'Connection Test' and Connection Test gives a response of 'Status HTTP Response' as '401' and 'Status Text' as 'Unauthorized' which is fine.
+Click on 'Cancel' as this is expected here.

     ![create RFC Destination24](./images/createRFCDestination24.png)